Infineon/mtb-example-wifi-tcp-client/README.md

    ![](images/tcp-server-ip-address.png)

-7. From the UART terminal, enter the IPv4 address for the TCP server as noted in Step 6.
+7. From the UART terminal, enter the IPv4 address for the TCP server as noted in **Step 6**.

-   For example, if the TCP server IPv4 address is 192.168.10.2, then enter the IP address from the UART terminal as shown in Figure 4 and press the **Enter** key.
+   For example, if the TCP server IPv4 address is 192.168.10.2, then enter the IP address from the UART terminal as shown in **Figure 4** and press the **Enter** key.

    **Figure 4.
 Entering the IPv4 address from the UART terminal**